Investigating $f(R)$-Inflation: background evolution and constraints: Conclusion

 In this work, we have performed a background‐level analysis of an $f(R)$ inflationary model in which the modified dynamics sustains a de Sitter-like phase and the particle creation supplies the re-heating phase.
 The model is defined by a modified Hubble parameter $H(x)$ up to the epoch $x_{\rm end}$, identifying the end of inflation, after which $H(x)$ transitions smoothly to its standard $\Lambda$CDM form.
 Such an early‐time deformation of the expansion history imprints subtle but measurable effects on late‐time observables.

-We compared the model against current data, namely the Pantheon+ catalougue calibrated with SH0ES and the DESI-DR2 BAO combined with BBN priors.
-Our joint MCMC analysis was carried out in two configurations: one with the effective number of relativistic species fixed to $N_{\nu}=3.044$ (MGI), and one allowing $N_{\nu}$ to vary (MGI + $N_{\nu}$).
-In this last scenario, we accurately recovered the matter–radiation equality epoch, related to $N_{\nu}$ and $x_{\rm end}$ as detailed in \autoref{sec: model_testing}, in agreement with Planck 2018.
-Allowing $N_{\nu}$ to vary, shifts $x_{\rm end}$ to slightly larger values (since extra relativistic energy delays equality) and drives the derived $H_0$ toward higher values.
-We have also tested the theoretical consistency between the scalar‐field amplitude at the end of inflation, $\phi_{\rm end}$, and the corresponding inflationary cosmological constant, finding agreement within the $2\sigma$ confidence level.

-By reconstructing the Hubble function separately for DESI+BBN and Pantheon+SH0ES best fits, we demonstrated that the tension in $H_0$ can equivalently be expressed as a tension in the inferred value of $x_{\rm end}$.
-Looking at the proper Hubble tension, we see that in the MGI + $N_{\nu}$ scenario, the combined analysis of DESI and Pantheon$^+$ data reduces the tension with the SH0ES result to $1.59\,\sigma$.
-Furthermore, considering the tension in $H_0$ between DESI and Pantheon$^+$ themselves, we find that it amounts to $4.5\,\sigma$ in the pure MGI model, but decreases to $3.7\,\sigma$ when including $N_{\nu}$ as a free parameter.
+We compared the model against current data, namely the Pantheon$^+$ catalougue calibrated with SH0ES and the DESI-DR2 BAO combined with BBN priors.
+Our sampling analysis was carried out varying both cosmological ($\Omega_m$, $\Omega_bh^2$, $N_\nu$) and model ($\gamma$, $x_{\rm end}$, $U^*_{\rm end}$).
+Letting the number of neutrinos free, we accurately recovered the matter–radiation equality epoch, related to $N_{\nu}$ and $x_{\rm end}$ as detailed in \autoref{sec: model_testing}, in agreement with Planck 2018.We find a degeneracy between the matter density parameter $\Omega_m$ and the end of inflation $x_{\rm end}$.
+This is consistent with the expectation that an earlier termination of inflation requires a larger present-day matter content.
+If inflation ends earlier, cosmological perturbations have less time to grow during the inflationary phase; consequently, reproducing the observed late-time Universe demands a higher value of $\Omega_m$.
+Also, we identify a degeneracy between the parameters $\gamma$ and $U^*_{\rm end}$.
+This arises because both quantities control the overall normalization of the Hubble expansion rate, entering the background evolution in a correlated manner.
+As a result, changes in $\gamma$ can be compensated by corresponding variations in $U^*_{\rm end}$, leaving the predicted expansion history $H(z)$ effectively unchanged.
+We then reconstruct the Hubble function separately for DESI+BBN and Pantheon$^+$+SH0ES best fits, we demonstrated that the tension in $H_0$ can equivalently be expressed as a tension in the inferred value of $x_{\rm end}$.
+Looking at the proper Hubble tension, we see that the combined analysis of DESI and Pantheon$^+$ data reduces the tension with the SH0ES result to $2.81\,\sigma$.
+Furthermore, considering the tension in $H_0$ between DESI and Pantheon$^+$ themselves, we find that it amounts to $5\,\sigma$.

-Finally, using our best‐fit parameters from both the MGI and MGI + $N_{\nu}$ runs, we reconstructed the underlying theoretical functions that define the modified gravity dynamics.
-The two cases yield nearly identical dynamics reconstructions, although the free–$N_{\nu}$ scenario is physically preferable, as changes in $x_{\rm end}$ naturally affect the effective relativistic content.